 ABM takes some of the burden off sales and shifts it over to marketing.
 At its core, account-based marketing shortens the sales process by extending the involvement of marketing in the sales funnel.

-By using a hyper-targeted account list, marketing can deliver personalized ads and educate the prospect through multiple touchpoints.
+By using a hyper-targeted account list, marketing can deliver personalized ads and educate the prospect through multiple touchpoints throughout the customer journey.
 A prospect can be shown an ad for an ebook, then a webinar, then an event, and so on.
 By the time the prospect is sent to sales, they are very well primed for the product, and the sales team can simply address technical questions and close deals.

 It’s good to think about the length of your sales cycle when considering ABM.
 If your sales cycle is just a few days long, then ABM might not have enough time to work.
 On the other hand, if your sales cycle is three to twelve months (or even longer), then ABM is perfectly suited for you.